MikroElektronika/mikrosdk_click_v2/clicks/ledflash2/DETAILS.md

 > This function will demonstrate how to use the flash mode,
 > and the torch mode, with different power settings.
-> It will then turn the click off.
+> It will then turn the Click off.

 ```c